aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/vllm/index.en.md

 Open a second terminal in your VSC IDE and run:

 :::code{language=bash showCopyAction=true}
-# Watch your Mistral model logs in real-time
+# Watch your Deepseek Qwen 3 model logs in real-time
-kubectl logs -f --tail=0 -n vllm deployment/deepseek-r1-llama-8b-int8-neuron
+kubectl logs -f --tail=0 -n vllm deployment/deepseek-r1-qwen3-8b-neuron
 :::

 Now go back to your OpenWebUI tab, change the model to the Deepseek model and send a message to it.
 Watch the logs - you'll see your request being processed in real-time!